Free & convenient patient parking located behind the office.

 Dental inlays and onlays can improve both the look and function of your smile.
 Dental inlays are used to restore part of a damaged tooth that is too large for a dental filling, but not large enough to require a crown.
 Dental onlays are similar, though they are used to restore the chewing surface of a tooth.
 They can be made from gold, porcelain, composite resin, or another tooth-colored material.

 Dental crowns are “caps” that restore damaged teeth by covering them down to the gum line.
 Lab-made crowns use the highest-quality materials and are created by a dental technician at a state-of-the-art dental lab.
-To begin the dental crown process, your dentist will trim and shape your damaged tooth to make it an ideal base for attaching your new crown.
+To begin the dental crown process, Dr. Pacheco will trim and shape your damaged tooth to make it an ideal base for attaching your new crown.
 Then, we’ll take impressions, using either putty or digital scans, of your bite before sending it to the lab where your restoration will be crafted to your unique specifications.

 While you’re waiting for your permanent crown, which will take a few weeks, we’ll provide you with a temporary crown to wear in the meantime.
-Once it has been completed, the lab will send us your finished crown, and you’ll return to our office for the final placement.
+Once it has been completed, the lab will send us your finished crown, and you’ll return to our Pasadena office for the final placement.
 Before securing the crown, we’ll make sure it fits perfectly and make any necessary adjustments so your new smile looks great, feels comfortable, and functions seamlessly.

 Same-day crowns have all the same benefits of lab-made crowns, all without the wait.
 Utilizing advanced CAD/CAM (Computer-Aided Design/Manufacturing) technology, you can get a brand-new smile in a single visit.